input-output-hk/plutus-pioneer-program/README.md

 This branch contains to PlutusV3 translated validator code from the [4th iteration](https://github.com/input-output-hk/plutus-pioneer-program/tree/fourth-iteration) of the Pioneer program.
-Some additional validator examples are added.
+The validator code is contained in the `src` folder.
 The code in this branch can be compiled with a nix shell provided by the [plinth-template](https://github.com/IntersectMBO/plinth-template/tree/main) repository.
 Compilation was tested with Nix version `2.25.3` and `plinth-template` repository commit: `4adea2ef260a99ec9d36de609579ae5208ac8c10`.